opencog/learn/scm/attic/README.md

     and the fuzziness did nothing for the merge quality.
 I dunno, it might be OK, but really not very inspiring, in the end.

+* __agglo-loops.scm__ : Top-level routines to do pair-wise clustering.
+    The code works, but doing pair-wise clustering seems not to give the best results.
+This file implements thee different algos that assign words to existing clustters, or if there aren't any suitable ones, they create a new cluster.
+Again, this is OK, the code works, it gives OK results, but the newer clustering code in __agglorank.scm__ is better.

 * __shape-project.scm__: Failed attempt to merge shapes.
 Death by complexity and bugginess.